mohd-akram/blog/_posts/2024-05-21-improving-date-formatting-performance-in-node-js.md

 console.timeEnd("format");
 ```

-Running this script, I get 2100 ms for Node.js 18 and 1300 ms for Node.js 20 -
+Running this script, I get 2100 ms for Node.js 18 and 1300 ms for Node.js 20
-a 1.6x improvement!
+--- a 1.6x improvement.

 For something closer to production use, let's try a few thousand calls to
 `Date.toLocaleString`, which includes both date and time fields, and ensure